peterklipfel/personal_site_hugo/content/blog/lac_operon.md

 date: 2020-02-07T16:47:28-07:00
 draft: false
 tags: ["biology"]
-summary: "I have heard a lot about the lac operon, and had never looked into it.
+description: "I have heard a lot about the lac operon, and had never looked into it.
 I've taken this opportunity to explain the basics of how it can be used to select for engineered organisms"
 ---

 # Overview